 I am embarrassed that a year later, I am finally sharing with you one of my favorite cookbooks.
-It is not a big secret.
-I think it is because I love these books and the people who have written them, so much, that I cannot put pen to paper.
+It is not a big secret as I have been talking about it on social for awhile now.
+I think it is because I love the book as well as the person who wrote it, so much, that I cannot put pen to paper.
 Jennifer Perillo wrote the cookbook Homemade with Love, and it truly is a book full of love, and I am not even talking about the recipes alone.
 One of my favorite recipes is this one for Lentil Ricotta Meatballs.

 I met Jennie some time ago, during a press trip in Healdsburg.
 When we heard of each other being on the said trip, we could not wait to meet each other in person as our online conversations not only revolved around food but also life.
 Instantly upon meeting Jennie, I wished that we were neighbors and that we could bring our families together around the same table to break bread.
 I enjoyed hearing her speak of the love of her life, Mikey, with a twinkle in her eye as she told me a story of him doing dishes.
 I still think of that story every time I do dishes.
 What also drew me to her as well as her food blog, In Jennie’s Kitchen, is that she was a home cook that enjoyed doing things from scratch; there was a woman after my own heart.
 I felt somewhat as if we were kindred spirits.